Robert Williams (defensive back, born 1962): Dallas Cowboys (first stint)

+Phoenix Cardinals

+On October 30, 1992, he was claimed off waivers by the Phoenix Cardinals.
+He was released two days later due to a failed a physical examination on November 1.

+Dallas Cowboys (second stint)

+On November 3, 1992, he was reacquired by the Cowboys.
+He was one of two players declared inactive for Super Bowl XXVII (the other was Alan Veingrad).
+He appeared in 9 games, collecting 7 tackles and one quarterback pressure.

+On August 30, 1993, he was released and re-signed one day later.
 On October 12, 1993, he was released after playing in 4 games.
 Williams won two Super Bowl rings as a member of the Cowboys.

+Washington Redskins (second stint)

+On October 20, 1993, he signed with the Washington Redskins.
+He was declared inactive for the Monday game against the Buffalo Bills.
+He was released on November 2.

 Kansas City Chiefs

 On December 30, 1993, Williams signed as a free agent with the Kansas City Chiefs.
 He was cut on March 29, 1994.

-Washington Redskins (second stint)
+Washington Redskins (third stint)

-In August 1994, he signed with the Washington Redskins, but was waived after playing in two pre-season games on August 28.
+In August, 1994, he signed with the Washington Redskins.
+He was waived after playing in two pre-season games on August 28.
 He would later announce his retirement.